IELTS Writing Task 2 Sample 790 - The world is consuming natural resources faster than they can be renewed

-There is no doubt that modern products are designed in accordance to latest technology and safety measures.
-For instance, today’s cars are much better in performance and more secure than older cars, as new car have state of the art features such as air bag, camera and internet connectivity etc. Those functions make car more reliable and durable and comfortable for its users.
-Additionally, being as a part of modern and diverse world, one should be equipped with modern products to create ease and comfort in their life.
+There is no doubt that modern products are designed in accordance with latest technology and safety measures.
+For instance, today’s cars are much better in performance and more secure than older cars, as a new car has the state of the art features such as the airbag, camera and the internet connectivity etc. Those functions make cars more reliable and durable and comfortable for its users.
+Additionally, being a part of the modern and diverse world, one should be equipped with modern products to create ease and comfort in their life.

-To sum up, I would like to say that government should come up with pragmatic approach to devise alternative to natural resources than confiding people not to use latest and modern products.
+To sum up, I would like to say that government should come up with pragmatic approaches to devising an alternative to natural resources than confiding people not to use latest and modern products.